actionhero/actionhero/tutorials/tasks.md

       checkTimeout: 500,
       // how many ms would constitue an event loop delay to halt TaskProcessors spawning?
       maxEventLoopDelay: 5,
-      // When we kill off a taskProcessor, should we disonnect that local redis connection?
-      toDisconnectProcessors: true,
       // Customize Resque primitives, replace null with required replacement.
       resque_overrides: {
         queue: null,